-Ousted Pakistani Premier Nawaz Sharif Indicted For Corruption
+Ousted Pakistani Premier Nawaz Sharif Indicted On Corruption Charges

 An anti-corruption court in Pakistan has indicted ousted Prime Minister Nawaz Sharif, his daughter and son-in-law, in connection with leaks last year that appeared to show his family owned offshore shell companies they used for the secret purchase of high-value London real estate.